Primary

 Also targets: Glutes, Hamstrings, Core

-Want Pin Squat in your program?
+See where Pin Squat fits in your weekly plan

 Set safety pins in the rack at desired depth.